Amber-Pittman/node-auth2-guided/LectureNotes.md

 ### AuthZ Flow - Authorization Flow

 Client then sends that JWT back up on every subsequent request.
 Server verifies the JWT is valid by checking the signature in the hash (no state is required).
 If the signature is valid, the server provides access to the resource.
-Otherwise it sends back an error code
+Otherwise it sends back an error code.

 1. Let's make the users endpoint be the restricted route.
 Only logged in users can call this endpoint.
 We're calling the restrict middleware.